fsprojects/fantomas/FormattingConventions.md

 ---

 ### Formatting rules for syntactic constructs ###
+In this section, code fragments without comments are of good style.
+Bad coding styles will be explicitly specified by appropriate comments.
-In this section, I use 4 spaces as indentation standard.
+I also use 4 spaces as indentation standard.
 Keep in mind that all the rules are equally applied for 2, 3 spaces, etc.

 #### Type definitions ####